 - When is the Annual Enrollment Period for Individual (non-group) plans?
 This happens from October 15 through December 7. - What type of plan can you switch to during the Annual Enrollment Period for Individual (non-group) plans?
-You can choose to keep your current coverage or make changes to your coverage for the upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans:
+You can choose to keep your current coverage or make

 - An Individual (non-group) Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan. - If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment. - or An Individual (non-group) Medicare health plan.
 A Medicare health plan is a plan offered by a private company that contracts with Medicare to provide all of the Medicare Part A (hospital) and Part B (medical) benefits.
 Some Medicare health plans also include Part D prescription drug coverage. - Ending your group sponsored Medicare Part D plan may impact your eligibility for other coverage sponsored by your group, or mean that you will not be able to re-enroll in your plan in the future.
-Before ending your group sponsored Medicare Part D coverage, please contact your group sponsor. - If you end your group Medicare Part D coverage, your Senior Rx Plus supplemental coverage will end on the same date. - Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
+Before ending your group sponsored Medicare Part D coverage, please contact your group sponsor. - If you end your group Medicare Part D coverage, your Senior Rx Plus supplemental coverage will end on the same date. - Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 or more days in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
 "Creditable" coverage means the coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
 See Chapter 1, Section 5 for more information about the late enrollment penalty. - When will your group sponsored plan membership end?
 Your membership will end when your new plan's coverage begins.